My Scientific Method Activities

 Popular kids dictate fashion trends.

 Warning: handle this delicately.
-Find an extrememey popular student in the class, the class hottie (as determined by students (not you)) works best.
+Find an extremely popular student in the class, the classmate known for their fashion sense works best.
 Instruct him or her to wear something completely out of fashion the following day, something that you or I would be poked fun of for wearing.
 Record peer reaction.

 Teenagers love drama.